Hello and Welcome

 For more information on all the PMA publications click on SHOP

 I would like to finish with a brief account about an experience, I had relating to digital transformation, in the areas of: 2D – 3D, body scanning, data extraction, and avatar generation.

-Late in 2018, the options of 2D – 3D appeared to be a good start for moving forward digitally: all that was necessary to go from design to the finished garment seamlessly was to get the appropriate software apps.
+Late in 2018, the options of 2D – 3D appeared to be a good start for moving forward digitally: all that was necessary to go from design to the finished garment seamlessly was to get the appropriate software.
 After considerable research, it was clear that access to a 3D body scanner capable of accurate data extraction, and avatars to test the fit of garments were an essential step in the process.

 However, where to get a body scan, was the question.
 Efforts over the next few years centred around finding an answer.
 I tried several avenues: Educational Institutions drew a blank; a shopping centre mall with a self-operating M-Pod looked promising but on arrival the M-Pod was closed for repair after an unlucky customer had locked themselves in!!!
 The outcome, after the M-Pod reopened was that the data was too limited and not accurate enough.

 The next attempt was the local health and fitness store which was promoting a “fantastic new scanner”.
 However, the feedback was that the scanner was mainly for health and fitness, and the data would not be accurate enough to use for apparel production.